getify/You-Dont-Know-JS/async & performance/ch3.md

 );
 ```

 In the case of the first parameter to `then(..)`, it's unambiguously always the fulfillment success case, so there's no need for the generality of "resolve" to apply.
+And as a side note, the ES6 specification uses `onFulfilled(..)` and `onRejected(..)` to label these two callbacks.

 ## Error Handling